Aspie96/blog/content/posts/freedom_of_expression.md

 ### In the European Union

-The European Union is a union of multiple different counties with significantly different laws and legal systems.
+The European Union is a union of multiple different countries with significantly different laws and legal systems.

 Freedom of expression is protected by the [European Convention on Human Rights](https://www.coe.int/en/web/conventions/full-list?module=treaty-detail&treatynum=005) and by the [Charter of Fundamental Rights of the European Union](https://fra.europa.eu/eu-charter/article/11-freedom-expression-and-information).
-The ECHR, however, allows for licensing requirements for certain enterprises and for limitations on freedom of expression deemed necessary for several stated purposes.
+The ECHR, however, allows for licencing requirements for certain enterprises and for limitations on freedom of expression deemed necessary for several stated purposes.

 Racist or xenophobic [hate speech](https://commission.europa.eu/node/721) is illegal, but member states [differ](https://en.wikipedia.org/wiki/Hate_speech_laws_by_country) in how they address it.
-Many of them also have have [blasphemy laws](https://end-blasphemy-laws.org/countries/europe/).
+Many of them also have [blasphemy laws](https://end-blasphemy-laws.org/countries/europe/).
 Hard-core pornography is regulated by individual countries, but most allow its possession, production and sale to adults.

 Circumvention of DRM technology is [illegal](http://data.europa.eu/eli/dir/2001/29/2019-06-06).
 However, rightholders are required to provide the means for benefiting from some of the exceptions to copyright.

-The European Union [censored](https://www.consilium.europa.eu/en/press/press-releases/2022/03/02/eu-imposes-sanctions-on-state-owned-outlets-rt-russia-today-and-sputnik-s-broadcasting-in-the-eu/) the [RT](https://www.consilium.europa.eu/en/press/press-releases/2022/03/02/eu-imposes-sanctions-on-state-owned-outlets-rt-russia-today-and-sputnik-s-broadcasting-in-the-eu/) and [Sputnik](https://sputniknews.com/) Russian news outlets following the 2022 Russian invasion of Ukraine, citing the need to counter disinformation, a decision criticized by [European Digital Rights](https://edri.org/) and the [European Federation of Journalists](https://europeanjournalists.org/blog/2022/03/01/fighting-disinformation-with-censorship-is-a-mistake/), but [upheld](https://curia.europa.eu/jcms/jcms/p1_3832079) by the Court of Justice.
+The European Union [censored](https://www.consilium.europa.eu/en/press/press-releases/2022/03/02/eu-imposes-sanctions-on-state-owned-outlets-rt-russia-today-and-sputnik-s-broadcasting-in-the-eu/) the [RT](https://www.consilium.europa.eu/en/press/press-releases/2022/03/02/eu-imposes-sanctions-on-state-owned-outlets-rt-russia-today-and-sputnik-s-broadcasting-in-the-eu/) and [Sputnik](https://sputniknews.com/) Russian news outlets following the 2022 Russian invasion of Ukraine, citing the need to counter disinformation, a decision criticised by [European Digital Rights](https://edri.org/) and the [European Federation of Journalists](https://europeanjournalists.org/blog/2022/03/01/fighting-disinformation-with-censorship-is-a-mistake/), but [upheld](https://curia.europa.eu/jcms/jcms/p1_3832079) by the Court of Justice.

-In the European Union personal data receives strong protection trough the [GDPR](https://commission.europa.eu/node/1300).
+In the European Union, personal data receives strong protection through the [GDPR](https://commission.europa.eu/node/1300).
 Member states are required to reconcile the right to privacy, to which exceptions can exist, with freedom of expression and information.

 #### In Italy